gitezri/Secure-WordPress/README.md

 # WordPress Perils and Countermeasures

-WordPress is the most widely used Content Management System CMS on the today.
+WordPress is the most widely used Content Management System CMS on the market today.
 It was never build with "security" or "privacy" as a required priority.
-Using this application without taking "major" countermeasures to over its innate flaws would be ludicrous.
+Using this application without taking "major" countermeasures to overcome its innate flaws would be ludicrous.

 ## Pressing Issue # 1: Insecure FTP (File Transfer Protocol)

-The WordPress application manages udates and customization via FTP.
-This file tranfer protocol is 100% insecure!
+The WordPress application manages updates and customization via FTP.
+This file transfer protocol is 100% insecure!

 You have the typical catch 22: You need to update frequently because the software is full of holes.
 Then you use a risky protocol for those updates.